ellcom/InterfaceBuilderLab/Interface Builder.md

-Take care to select both the Safe Area and GreenView is selected.
-Click Add 1 Constraint To Add the Constraint.
+Take care to select both the Safe Area and `GreenView` then click "Add 1 Constraint" to add the Constraint.

-To set the height as half the width of the safe area, repeat the width constraint but for Equal Heights, then in the right side drawer under the Attribute Inspector ![][attribute-inspector] set the Multiplier to be 0.5
+To set the height as half the width of the safe area, repeat the width constraint but for Equal Heights, then in the right side drawer under the Attribute Inspector ![][attribute-inspector] set the *Multiplier* to be `0.5`.